hmrc/tracking-consent-frontend/README.md

 If you do not initially include the `?enableTrackingConsent=true` section of the URL, the consent banner will not be displayed.

-Once you have visited the page with `?enableTrackingConsent=true` once, a cookie will be set to display the banner on all future pages until the cookie is cleared.
+Once you have visited the page with `?enableTrackingConsent=true` once, a cookie will be set to enable the banner functionality on all future pages until the cookie is cleared.

 Any changes to the Scala or Javascript should trigger a rebuild.